paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14b-small-business-investment-program.md

 (2) **Scope of review** — The approval of a loan by a premier certified lender shall be subject to final approval as to eligibility of any guarantee by the Administration pursuant to [section 697(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section697/a&num=0&edition=prelim), but such final approval shall not include review of decisions by the lender involving creditworthiness, loan closing, or compliance with legal requirements imposed by law or regulation.

 **(f) Review** After the issuance and sale of debentures under this section, the Administration, at intervals not greater than 12 months, shall review the financings made by each premier certified lender.
 The review shall include the lender’s credit decisions and general compliance with the eligibility requirements for each financing approved under the program authorized under this section.
-The Administration shall consider the findings of the review in carrying out its responsibilities under subsection (g) of this section, but such review shall not affect any outstanding debenture guarantee.
+The Administration shall consider the findings of the review in carrying out its responsibilities under subsection (g), but such review shall not affect any outstanding debenture guarantee.

 **(g) Suspension or revocation** The designation of a certified development company as a premier certified lender may be suspended or revoked if the Administration determines that the company—

-(1) has not continued to meet the criteria for eligibility under subsection (b) of this section;
+(1) has not continued to meet the criteria for eligibility under subsection (b);

-(2) has not established or maintained the loss reserve required under subsection (c) of this section;
+(2) has not established or maintained the loss reserve required under subsection (c);

 (3) is failing to adhere to the Administration’s rules and regulations; or

 (4) is violating any other applicable provision of law.

-**(h) Effect of suspension or revocation** A suspension or revocation under subsection (g) of this section shall not affect any outstanding debenture guarantee.
+**(h) Effect of suspension or revocation** A suspension or revocation under subsection (g) shall not affect any outstanding debenture guarantee.

 **(i) Program goals** Each certified development company participating in the program under this section shall establish a goal of processing a minimum of not less than 50 percent of the loan applications for assistance under [section 697a of this title](./chapter-14b-small-business-investment-program.md#section-697a) pursuant to the program authorized under this section.